 - Before baking apply eggwash (1 beaten egg + 1 tbsp milk) and poke the top of dough with fork.

-- Bake for 15 to 20 minutes depending on what oven you are using or until golden brown.
-ET VOILA!
+- Bake for 15 to 20 minutes at 375°F/180°C depending on the oven you are using or until golden brown.
+Serve warm or cooled.
+Bon appetit!